-Sometimes hearing aid retailers even quote or advertise a lower price and then charge you additional fees for things that should be included.
+Sometimes hearing aid retailers even quote or advertise a lower price and charge you additional fees for future services.

-When comparing Ear Health with another provider please ensure you understand what support and services are included or not included with the purchase of your hearing aids.
+When comparing Ear Health with another provider, please ensure you understand what support and services we include with the purchase of your hearing aids.

 For example, the cost of hearing aids may or may not include a full range of services like a free ear wax removal or a full diagnostic hearing test once a year for six years.
 Over the life of your hearing aids, this can save you hundreds of dollars.

 3 Reasons Why It Can Be Difficult To Compare the Cost of Hearing Aids in NZ

-In our humble opinion, there are three connected yet distinct issues that contribute to the lack of information about hearing aid pricing in NZ.
+In our humble opinion, three connected yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.

-- Transparency on behalf of the hearing aid retailer.
+- Pricing transparency on behalf of the hearing aid retailer.

 - Self-regulatory industry policies that inhibit pricing transparency.